 The Grande Ile (also known as Big Island) is protected by two arms at the River III.
 It also serves as the historic center in the Alsatian capital.
 What makes it impressive is that it has a huge collection of historic monuments and buildings that is unique to such a small area.
 It has four ancient churches, Palais Rohan and a cathedral that constitute the characteristics of a medieval town.

 Roman Theatre and its surrounding and the “Triumphal Arch” of Orange (1981)

-The ancient theatre of Orange is located in the Rhone Valley in France.
-The façade of the theatre is one of the best preserved Roman theatres in Europe.
+The ancient theater of Orange is located in the Rhone Valley in France.
+The façade of the theater is one of the best preserved Roman theaters in Europe.
 The Roman arch, on the other hand, was built during the 10 to 25 AD, that was a triumphal arch built during the reign of Augustus.

 The Loire Valley Between Sully-Sur-Loire and Chalonnes (2000)

 This cultural landscape is an outstanding showcase of the beauty of this historic town.
 It consists of great architectural monuments, villages and cultivated lands that showcased how the inhabitants of the land interacted with its physical environment, specifically Loire River.

 This medieval citadel in the city of Carcassonne was founded during the Roman-Gallo period.
 The history of the city is about 2,500 years wherein it has seen various colonizers and rulers along the way.
 The Roman defenses were the most notable feature of the city, which basically transformed it into a fortified town.

 Gulf of Porto: Calanche of Piana, Gulf of Girolata, Scandola Reserve (1983)